ricardoquesada/unijoysticle2/docs/pair_ds3.md

 Btstack ready!
 ```

-The Unijoysticle Bluetooth Address is "CC:50:E3:AF:E2:96"
+In this example, the Unijoysticle Bluetooth Address is "CC:50:E3:AF:E2:96".

 [reporting_bugs]: user_guide.md#reporting-bugs